-Scott Bramley has been teaching music since 2007 when he began teaching in his hometown for Doncaster Music Service.
-Now based in South East London (SE20) he teaches private one-to-one piano and vocal lessons as well as continuing to educate children with Lewisham Music (formerly Lewisham Music Service) in small and large group brass lessons and with Wandsworth Schools’ Music Service, both leading and accompanying large group vocal projects.
+I’ve been teaching music since 2007 when I began teaching in my hometown for Doncaster Music Service.
+Now based in South East London (SE20) I teach private one-to-one piano and vocal lessons as well as continuing to educate children with Lewisham Music (formerly Lewisham Music Service) in small and large group brass lessons and with Wandsworth Schools’ Music Service, both leading and accompanying large group vocal projects.

-Please see below for a full list of previous teaching positions
+Please see below for a full list of my previous teaching positions

-Piano lessons take place at Scott’s own teaching studio in Penge SE20 (please get in touch for full address details) on Mondays and Tuesdays during school term time
+Piano lessons take place in my own teaching studio in Penge SE20 (please get in touch for full address details) on Mondays and Tuesdays after school during term time

 Lessons are priced at £17.50 per half hour (when taking place in Scott’s home studio - further fees apply for home visits).
 Fees are payable in full prior to each lesson.
 I offer a discounted price of £15 per half hour lesson for paying a full half term in advance.

-Scott is DBS (Disclosure and Barring Service) checked through both Lewisham Music and Wandsworth Schools’ Music Service and will happily produce the relevant certificate in person on request.
-He is also regularly updated on child safeguarding through his involvement with these organisations.
-Scott is covered by Public Liability Insurance as part of his membership of the Musicians’ Union.
+I am DBS (Disclosure and Barring Service) checked through both Lewisham Music and Wandsworth Schools’ Music Service and will happily produce the relevant certificate in person on request.
+I am also regularly updated on child safeguarding through my involvement with these organisations.
+I am covered by Public Liability Insurance as part of my membership of the Musicians’ Union.

 Get in touch now for more information